vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 ### Reviews.csv
 We incorporated sentiment analysis on reviews of the Airbnb listings largely in order to engineer new features to be used in predicting the prices and ratings of listings.
 We classified reviews as positive or negative using the VADER (Valence Aware Dictionary for Sentiment Reasoning) model from the NLTK package [4].
 It is a pretrained model that is specifically attuned to sentiments in social media but has been successful when applied to many other domains (see reference below).
 The VADER model is sensitive to both polarity (positive/negative) and intensity (strength) of emotion; it returns negative, neutral, positive, and compound (normalization of the three other scores) polarity scores.

 First, we cleaned the review data set by taking out reviews that did not have any words (e.g. there were some reviews that were a single period).
 A preliminary run showed that that reviews with three words or fewer or reviews that were not written in English were frequently misclassified.
 Therefore, we used the langdetect library to filter out non-English reviews.
-Interestingly, there were a surprisingly number of French guests given the number of reviews written in French.
+Looking at the NYC sentiment analysis, interestingly, there were a surprisingly number of French guests given the number of reviews written in French.

 <p align="center">
     <img src="sentiment_imgs/sentiment_languages.png">